urioTV/nix-proton-cachyos/README.md

 A Nix flake for [CachyOS Proton](https://github.com/CachyOS/proton-cachyos), a compatibility tool for Steam Play based on Wine with additional patches and optimizations from CachyOS.

+> **Disclaimer**: This is an unofficial, community-maintained Nix package.
+It is not affiliated with, officially connected to, or endorsed by Valve Corporation, CachyOS, or any of their subsidiaries or affiliates.
+The names Proton, CachyOS, and any related names are trademarks of their respective owners.

 ## Usage

 Add to your NixOS configuration: